Administration for Native Americans

 Tribal governments and Native communities recognized early on that elders and language speakers were some of the most vulnerable to the pandemic.
 In response, many governments and community organizations quickly implemented efforts to check on the health and welfare of their elderly populations through the delivery of food, and some tribes prioritized language speakers to receive COVID-19 vaccination to help protect them from the deadly virus.
 However, despite closing borders, issuing mask mandates, and instating curfews, many elders and language speakers continued to succumb to the virus.
 For some communities, these losses have put their Native languages on the precipice of extinction.
 This funding will go to communities whose urgent work to save indigenous languages had been greatly impacted due to the dire effects of the pandemic.

-Interested Tribal governments have until June 25, 2021 to apply for this grant funding and should apply by visiting: https://www.grants.gov/web/grants/view-opportunity.html?oppId=333793.
+Interested Tribal governments have until July 7, 2021 to apply for this grant funding and should apply by visiting: https://www.grants.gov/web/grants/view-opportunity.html?oppId=333793.
 A pre-recorded training is available on the Administration for Native Americans website.
-Additionally, the Administration for Native Americans will also host a live pre-application session on June 15 for Tribes.
+Additionally, the Administration for Native Americans also hosted a live pre-application session on June 15 for Tribes.
 Attendance to this session is not required to apply for a grant.

 Each year, the Administration for Native Americans awards approximately $13 million in discretionary funds to 50 community-based language projects, awarded on a competitive basis.
 The additional funding made available this year through the American Rescue Plan, more than doubles the amount of funding available and will allow the Administration for Native Americans to reach many more communities.